 AFTER SIX MONTHS

 After successful completion of all course requirements, you will be encouraged to “Say Amen and Make a Plan”—establish a church where God has called you, or build a business, or lead a ministry.
 Or all three!
-The leadership of G42 will continue to provide oversight, help, mentoring, and direction as desired.
+The leadership of G42 will continue to provide oversight, help, mentoring, and direction as desired, as well provide access to our network of partner ministries around the globe.

 During month four, interns may submit their ministries and projects for consideration for G42 ministry grants.
 You will also be offered the opportunity to form into teams to be sent into growing ministries around the world.